privacy-scaling-explorations/zkevm-specs/specs/opcode/CopyToMemory.md

 ## Circuit behaviour

-`CopyToMemory` is an internal execution state and doesn't correspond to a EVM opcode.
+`CopyToMemory` is an internal execution state and doesn't correspond to an EVM opcode.
 It can copy data from either tx or memory to memory.
 This gadget needs to loop itself if it hasn't finished the copy.